Quick answer

 How Premium Bonds Can Increase Wealth

 Premium bonds offer a unique opportunity to potentially increase your wealth over time without risking your initial investment.
-While the return is not guaranteed, the chance to win tax-free prizes can significantly enhance your savings.
-This aspect of premium bonds can be particularly beneficial when considering strategies to mitigate inheritance tax.
+While the return is not expected, the chance to win outside the scope of IHT prizes can significantly enhance your savings.
+This aspect of premium bonds can be particularly beneficial when considering strategies to reduce your inheritance tax exposure.

 Investing in premium bonds can be a savvy move for those looking to: